 A relatively simple GNN for example, makes use of separate MLPs to embed all graph features.
 This is called a GNN layer.
-Analogously to MLPs with more hidden layers, the data can be fed through the GNN layer multiple times to extract higher-level patterns.
-It is important to note that a GNN layer does not change the structure of the graph (i.e. edges or nodes) but rather operates on the features associated with each of the components of the graph.
-The last step, i.e. making the actual prediction (node, edge, or graph level), requires a final decoder MLP.
+Analogously to MLPs with more hidden layers, the data can be fed through the GNN layer multiple times to extract higher level patterns.
+It is important to note that a GNN layer does not change the graphs structure (i.e. edges or nodes) but rather operates on the features associated to each of the graphs components.
+The last step, i.e. making the actual prediction (node, edge or graph level), requires a final decoder MLP.
 In some cases, a pooling step is added before the classification MLP.
-For example, in a node-level prediction task, it is possible to aggregate edge-level embeddings of connected edges (usually by summing) to gather information on node-level.
+For example, in a node level prediction task, it is possible to aggregate edge-level embeddings of connected edges (usually by summing) to gather information on node level.